Gardening in the San Lorenzo Valley: Sunny Ridges vs. Shaded Canyons

 Eggplant (thrives in your conditions)

-Hot peppers (jalapeño, serrano, habanero - excellent production)
+Hot peppers (jalapeño, serrano, habanero with excellent production)

 Sweet peppers (bell peppers do great)